 This course introduces the basic written discourse forms of the sciences.
 It gives an overview and rationale of scientific reports describing the results of original research.
 It provides students with an opportunity to develop competency in the discourse model that has evolved over centuries of scientific practice.
 Students will learn the specific lexical, grammatical, and stylistic conventions that comprise the accepted written format, in addition to the components of a scientific report; i.e., the Introduction (including the Literature Review), the Methods, the Results (including their display and documentation), the Discussion, and the References.
 The term project for each student will be focused on the preparation of a full written report of that student's individual inquiry into an area of scientific research relevant to their particular studio work and/or interests.
 Class meetings will center on discussion of readings, research, and on class critique of written drafts that students prepare as they work toward the final versions of their reports.
 Offered yearly.
 Open only to LSI seniors; juniors may request written permission from instructor.
 Fulfills writing intensive requirement.
-Prerequisites: LLC 101 and LLC 102.
+Offered yearly.
 3 credits.
+Prerequisite: LLC203.

-Interactive Fiction LLC 214W
+Interactive Fiction LLC 214W / HCS 214W

 This class focuses on writing branching narratives and other nonlinear stories, and it's ideal for students who want to write digital or tabletop games.
 This is a workshop class, which means that-after an introduction to interactive stories and techniques-the course will focus on reading and critiquing stories made by students in the class.
 Texts will vary by semester, but students should expect to read and analyze analog games like Sherlock Holmes: Consulting Detective, Tales of the Arabian Nights, Legacy of Dragonholt, and Gloomhaven.
 We'll also explore digital narratives like those made in Twine, ChoiceScript, and other formats.
 Students will also read essays and books like Koster's A Theory of Fun for Game Design and Crawford's On Interactive Storytelling.
 We'll also explore some classic nonlinear and experimental narratives like Borges's "The Garden of Forking Paths," Coover's "Heart Suite," and Shelley Jackson's "Patchwork Girl."
+Fulfills Writing Intensive distribution requirement.
+Creative Writing Concentration course.
 3 credits.
+Prerequisite: LLC 203.

+Creative Writing

-Creative Writing LLC 215W
+LLC 215W / HCS 214W

 Courses with the Creative Writing designation will cover a specific kind, or genre, of creative writing.
 Examples might include travel writing, interactive fiction, writing Young Adult (YA) fiction, memoir, nature writing, novel writing, and emerging and experimental forms.
 The topic covered in specific courses designated as such will be listed when students register.
 At the beginning of the course, students will read published examples in the area, read craft essays to understand vocabulary and technique, and complete writing exercises to learn and practice.
 After the first, reading-intensive phase of the semester, the class will workshop student writing.
 "Workshop" means that everyone in the class will read drafts by all students, provide each writer with written feedback, and discuss the work thoroughly in class.
 The main goal of the class is for all students to write their own original work.
 Other assignments include reading responses, writing exercises, and feedback to peers.
-Prerequisites: LLC 101, LLC 102.
+Fulfills Writing Intensive distribution requirement.
+Creative Writing Concentration course.
 3 credits.
+Prerequisite: LLC203.